kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/transcript.md

 then save
 ```

-Now let's load this in by restarting the shell:
+Now let's restart the shell to load this in:

 ```
 restart the shell